jdevalk/developer/docs/customization/myyoast/apis/subscription-api.md

 **Cancelled or refunded subscriptions can no longer be renewed.**

-### Invalidate subscription licences
+### Invalidate subscription licenses

-There are three active ways to invalidate a subscription.
+There are three active ways to invalidate a subscription:

-- Cancel and let the subscription run till the end of the term. status:`pending-cancel`
+- Cancel and let the subscription run till the end of the term.
+Status: `pending-cancel`.
-- Cancel the subscription immediately. status:`cancelled`
+- Cancel the subscription immediately.
+Status: `cancelled`.
-- Mark the subscription as refunded. status:`refunded`
+- Mark the subscription as refunded.
+Status: `refunded`.

 #### Cancelling subscriptions